-Case in point—playing "Never Have I Ever" for Us Weekly last September, they toasted to having joined the Mile-High Club the previous week.
-They also FaceTime "somewhat nude," but Donnie's never sent an intimate selfie.
+Case in point—playing "Never Have I Ever" for Us Weekly in September 2017, they toasted to having joined the Mile-High Club the previous week.
+They also FaceTimed "somewhat nude," but Wahlberg had never sent an intimate selfie.
 "Don't put it in the Cloud, 'cause it's gonna get hacked!" he exclaimed.
 "You can't put that out into the stratosphere."

-"We don't really fight, we just get quiet and go to our neutral corners," Wahlberg admitted on Watch What Happens Live! last October when a caller asked what their biggest-ever argument was about.
+"We don't really fight, we just get quiet and go to our neutral corners," he admitted on Watch What Happens Live! in October 2017 when a caller asked what their biggest-ever argument was about.
 And, interestingly, "We have a rule—no makeup sex."

 "It's very hot and sexy—and it drains your brain!"
 McCarthy added.
 They don't really have a rule about not going to bed mad, but rather they try not to escalate a disagreement.
 "We call it 'hold the light,'" Wahlberg revealed.
 "So if one of us is in a bad way we kinda count on the other one to hold the light.
 So if I'm in a bad mood or she's in a bad mood, it's like, 'don't engage.'"
 McCarthy continued, "Defense is the first act of war, we tell ourselves."
 Instead, she'll ask him what the upsetting thought is reminding him of.
 "It's a real therapeutic way to realize what's going on now that we've brought in from the past," she said.

-Asked if their past life experiences—i.e. a Jim Carrey movie coming on TV—ever caused tension, again, they seem to have risen above such things.
+Asked if reminders of past life experiences—i.e. a Jim Carrey movie on TV—ever caused tension, they seemed to have risen above such things.

 "I think one time she was flicking [the remote] and Liar, Liar was on and she went, 'Ugh,' and I went, 'No, I love Liar, Liar, put it back on,'" Wahlberg laughed.
 "We've been through it.
 Everything's in the past.
 The great thing about having lived so much, for each of us, we really had these parallel journeys, we became really successful, like 19, 20 years old.
 We got married, it was unsuccessful, we had kids, we had other relationships.
 We got all this crap out of our systems and found our way, and by the time we met each other we were really both ready for what we have, which is the relationship we've waited for all of our lives."

-And as the months have gone by, the root of their connection—commitment to faith and family, and positive thinking—has only become more apparent, in addition to all that still-hot-for-each-other stuff.
+And as the months and years went by, the root of their connection—commitment to faith and family, and positive thinking—only beceme more apparent, in addition to all that still-hot-for-each-other stuff.

 Opening up to E!
-News last year about a verbally abusive relationship that ensnared her for four years, McCarthy revealed how she finally broke free and started looking out for herself.
+News in 2017 about a verbally abusive relationship that ensnared her for four years, McCarthy revealed how she finally broke free and started looking out for herself.

 "The path to loving yourself requires you to stop putting the blame on others and observe the choices you make that got you there.
 It wasn't his job to love me.
 It was mine," she explained.
 "So I chose to finally get the hell out of that relationship.
 I chose to be powerful not powerless."